Get

 9. Check Your Dog’s Diet

 If your dog has dry skin, it might be from allergies, but regardless of the cause, dry skin will mean more dander.
-To fix this issue, speak to your veterinarian about your dog’s diet.
+To fix this issue, speak to a veterinarian about your dog’s diet.
 High-quality food should keep your dog’s skin and coat in good health.
 Ask about adding supplements like omega-3 fatty acids, found in fish oil, to your dog’s diet.
 These can help keep your dog’s coat moisturized.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!